PowerBI Notebook

 4. Dividing with / Instead of DIVIDE

--- WRONG: blank denominator causes an error
+-- WRONG: a blank denominator causes an error

 Revenue per Visit = [Total Revenue] / [Transaction Count]